barisssss/pdRemoteVscode/README.md

 ## Usage

-You may use the [examples in Albert Graefs Repository](https://github.com/agraef/pd-remote/tree/main/examples) to test the extension.
+You may use the [examples in Albert Gräf's Repository](https://github.com/agraef/pd-remote/tree/main/examples) to test the extension.
 The default connection is opened on localhost:4711 over UDP.
 You may change these values in VSCodes workspace or user settings.

 ### Supported Commands